gibbslab/minval/README.md

 minval : MINimal VALidation of stoichiometric reactions
 ======
-The **minval** package was designed as a tool to identify orphan metabolites and the mass unbalanced reactions in a set of stoichometry reactions, it also permits to extract all reactants, products, metabolite names and compartments from a metabolic reconstruction.
-Moreover specific functions to map compound names associated to the Chemical Entities of Biological Interest (ChEBI) database are also included.
+The **MINVAL** package was designed as a tool to identify orphan metabolites and evaluate the mass and charge balance of stoichometric reactions. **MINVAL** also includes functions to write TSV and SBML models, extract all reactants, products, metabolite names and compartments from a metabolic reconstruction.

 Install:
 --------